Haseeb-Qureshi/p2p_assignment/README.md

 The fourth routine is how nodes respond when they receive a message.
 This is the core of the P2P protocol. **You will be implementing this routine.**

+You'll notice that when you start the nodes, they quickly evict all of their peers and stop talking to each other.
+This is because they're not processing any messages from each other.
+It's up to you to fix this.

 ## The message types
 There are three message types in this protocol.
 * `PING`: a point-to-point message that checks if a peer is still alive and responsive.
 This message has a TTL of 0, meaning it does not get gossiped.